 Older children may also experience domestic abuse and/or violence in their own personal relationships.
+This is often referred to as Teenage Relationship Abuse.

 Exposure to domestic abuse and/or violence can have a serious, long-lasting emotional and psychological impact on children.